 Parameter for Arrays in the

 JSR 231 Specification Overview.

-There will not be extensive OpenGL programing in this assignment,
+There will no OpenGL programing required in this assignment, but

-but if you need either a quick introduction to or to brush up on
+a quick introduction to or to brush up on OpenGL, then check out

 The OpenGL Programming Guide